ArmineKhanan/Pewlett_Hackard_employees/README.md

 ## Summary

 The upcoming 'silver tsunami' will cause 72458 employees to retire.
 This fact turns out to be a hiring challenge for Pewlett Hackard.
 However, the talents not only have to be identified and recruited.
-The laters should also be led by workplace mentors.
+The laters should also be guided by workplace mentors.

 The table below illustrates how prepared the company is as regards the number of potential mentors per each job title.